gilbertohasnofb/2D-virtual-acousmonium/README.md

 - sample video: https://www.youtube.com/watch?v=b-dt85An05I

-For some more information (unfortunately only in Czech language), see: RATAJ, M., AGOSTINHO, G. et al, "Dotknout se zvuku", in: _Opus Musicum_, Vol. 47, Brno 2015 No. 4, p.
-58-81, ISSN 0862-8505
+For some more information (unfortunately only in Czech language), see: RATAJ, M., AGOSTINHO, G. et al, "Dotknout se zvuku", in: _Opus Musicum_, Vol. 47, No. 4, Brno 2015, pp. 58-81, ISSN 0862-8505

 Requirements
 ------------